Buddha statue seated under a multi-headed cobra canopy in a natural setting with a cloudy sky.

 Other regions include Vietnam, and parts of Indonesia and Uganda.

-The plateau’s elevation ranges from 800–1,350 meters, creating ideal conditions for both high-altitude Robusta and premium Arabica coffee.
-While Robusta typically grows at lower altitudes, it thrives here at 800 meters, and Arabica flourishes at higher elevations.
+The plateau’s elevation ranges from 800–1,350 m, its cool climate creating ideal conditions for both high-altitude Robusta and premium Arabica coffee.
+While Robusta typically grows at lower altitudes, it thrives here at 800 m, and Arabica flourishes at higher elevations.

-The Bolaven’s cooler climate provides optimal growing conditions, supporting the development of both coffee varieties.
-Additionally, the rich volcanic soil enhances fertility, making it perfect for producing high-quality coffee.
+The rich volcanic soil enhances fertility, making it perfect for producing high-quality coffee.

-Tea is also grown here however, the combination of geography, historical introduction, economic benefits, and government support has made coffee a more prominent crop.
-The country's unique ability to produce high-quality coffee beans, especially at high altitudes, has solidified its position as a coffee-producing nation rather than a tea producer.
+Tea is also grown in the Bolaven, however, the combination of geography, historical introduction, economic benefits, and government support has made coffee a more prominent crop.
+Laos’ unique ability to produce high-quality coffee beans, especially at high altitudes, has solidified its position as a coffee-producing nation rather than a tea producer.

 Cornerstone of the Lao Coffee Industry

-The southern provinces of Champasak, Sekong, Salavan, and Attapeu account for 95.9% of coffee production.
-These regions are the core of Laos’s coffee industry due to their favourable growing conditions.
+The southern provinces of Champasak, Sekong, Salavan, and Attapeu account for 95.9% of Laos’ coffee production.
+These regions are the core of the coffee industry due to their favourable growing conditions.

-Coffee in the Bolaven is largely grown on smallholder, family-run farms of 0.5–1.5 hectares.
+Coffee in the Bolaven is largely grown on smallholder, family-run farms of 0.5–1.5 hectares (ha).
 Traditional and sustainable methods are used to produce high-quality coffee.

-Larger commercial plantations like the Thai-owned Paksong Highlands and UK-owned Covoya use modern techniques to increase production and connect Laos to international markets.
+Larger commercial plantations, like the Thai-owned Paksong Highlands, use modern techniques to increase production and connect Laos to international markets.

 In 2001, TCC Group Thailand began investing in coffee cultivation on the Bolaven Plateau through Paksong Highland Co.
-The operation spans 700 hectares, with coffee plants aged 7–15 years, and ongoing replanting ensures steady production.
-Over 22 varieties of coffee are grown, with a focus on sustainable and innovative practices.
-Paksong coffee is distributed locally and internationally.
+The operation spans 700 ha, with coffee plants aged 7–15 years, and ongoing replanting ensures steady production.
+They grow over 22 varieties with a focus on sustainable and innovative practices.
+Paksong Highland Co. coffee is distributed locally and internationally.

 Covoya is a subsidiary of the international coffee giant, Olam.
-They grow coffee on 1,300 hectares in the rich volcanic soils of the Bolaven Plateau, with plans to expand to 2,000 hectares.
+They grow coffee on 1,300 ha in the rich volcanic soils of the Bolaven Plateau, with plans to expand to 2,000 ha.

 Despite competition from larger companies, a shift toward sustainable practices and equitable business models offers smallholder Lao coffee producers more opportunities to thrive.
-Certifications like Good Agricultural Practices (GAP) provide access to premium markets, promoting sustainability, though challenges like cost and compliance persist.
+Certifications like Good Agricultural Practices (GAP) help gain access to premium markets, though cost and compliance challenges persist.

 Small farms are gaining support through various initiatives and trends.
-Farmer-owned coffee companies empower producers to retain more of the value they create, reducing dependence on intermediaries.
+Farmer-owned coffee companies empower producers to keep more profit and control, reducing dependence on intermediaries.

 Specialty coffee processors, millers, and roasters, such as Yuni Coffee, Yrou Coffee, Comma Coffee, Bolaven Farms, Bolaven Plateau Coffee Producers Cooperative (CPC), and Jhai Coffee, are forming direct relationships with small farmers, offering better prices and ongoing support.